Aka Manto

 Aka Manto (赤マント), also known as Red Cape, Red Vest, Akai-Kami-Aoi-Kami (赤い紙青い紙), or occasionally Aoi Manto (青マント), is a Japanese urban legend about a masked spirit who wears a red cloak, and who appears to people using toilets in public or school bathrooms.
-Accounts of the legend vary, but one consistent element of the story is that the spirit will ask the occupant of a toilet a question.
-In some versions, he will ask if they want red paper or blue paper, though other versions identify the choices as a red cloak or a blue cloak, or as a red cape or a blue cape.
+Accounts of the legend vary, but one consistent element of the story is that the spirit will ask the occupant of a toilet, a question.
+In some versions, he will ask if they want red or blue toilet paper, though other versions identify the choices as a red or a blue cloak, or as a red or a blue cape.
 Choosing either option will result in the individual being killed, so the individual must ignore the spirit, or reject both options and flee, in order to survive.

+Just as the individual is about to wipe, he will ask them "Red toilet paper or blue toilet paper?".
+If they choose red, he will slash them to death, and their clothes will be soaked in blood.
+But if they choose blue, he will strangle them to death, turning their face blue.

+If an individual tries to trick him by saying yellow, he will dunk their head into the toilet water and hold them there until they drown.

+If an individual says another color other than red, blue, or yellow, they will be dragged to the underworld.